ciarand/choosealicense.com/README.md

+This project is deprecated and unmaintained.
+Proceed with caution!

 # Choose a License Web Site [![Build Status](https://travis-ci.org/github/choosealicense.com.png?branch=gh-pages)](https://travis-ci.org/github/choosealicense.com)

 Like a Choose Your Own Adventure site, but only much less interesting.